jxnpass/jxnpass.github.io/index.md

 [Top 10 Data Science Project for 2023](https://365datascience.com/career-advice/top-10-data-science-project-ideas/)

-## 3: Pin Your Repository on Your GitHub Profile
+## Step 3: Pin Your Repository on Your GitHub Profile

 You can choose up to six repositories and projects show up when employers access your profile.
 When you access your main profile page on GitHub, you should see a place on the right of your screen that says "popular repositores" -- the default if you haven't customized your pins.
 Click "customize your pins" and select which projects you wish to be pinned on your profile.
 When you are done, your pinned public repositories will be shown on your profile like so...